evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 * **Quadratic in $y$:** Since both original equations were non-linear (conic sections), substituting a single $x$-value back always leads to a quadratic equation in terms of $y$ (unless the quadratic terms happen to cancel out further).
 This means you should expect **two** $y$-solutions for each $x$-solution.
 ## Algebra II - Lesson 80 - Non-Linear Inequalities - 01December2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=34h49m35s
+- When solving an inequality, you seperate the regions into one solution region, and one non-solution region which will not satisfy the inequalities
+- **Test point** : Plug in (0,0) for (x,y) and see if you have a 'True' statement, if so, (0,0) is in the solution region, if 'False it's not in the solution region
+-